Contact Center CSR Recognition Best Practices

-The below figure shows SQM's focus group results for CSR ranking of VoC recognition motivators.
+The below figure shows SQM's focus group results for Agent ranking of VoC recognition motivators.

-Using a point system that CSRs can redeem for company branded merchandise can be an effective way to recognize VoC performance.
-This is especially effective if the CSR is asked to go to a senior manager's office to select a company branded merchandise item based on the number of VoC points they have earned.
-By having the CSR visit the senior manager's office, the senior manager is able to recognize the CSR's VoC performance verbally.
+Using a point system that Agents can redeem for company-branded merchandise can effectively recognize VoC performance.
+This is especially effective if the Agent is asked to go to a senior manager's office to select a company-branded merchandise item based on the number of VoC points they have earned.
+By having the Agent visit the senior manager's office, the senior manager is able to recognize the Agent's VoC performance verbally.

-I welcome you to read our overview page outlining great examples of CSR recognition best practices that offer methods for providing frequent, descriptive, and impactful feedback with your CSRs.
-In addition, access case studies from organizations that have demonstrated award-winning CSR recognition best practices which helped improve, or maintain positive customer experience performance.
+I welcome you to read our overview page outlining great examples of Agent recognition best practices that offer methods for providing frequent, descriptive, impactful, and personal feedback with your Agents.
+In addition, access case studies from organizations that have demonstrated award-winning Agent recognition best practices that helped improve or maintain positive customer experience performance.

 First Call Resolution Definition First Call Resolution PPT First Call Resolution Benefits

 First Call Resolution Strategies First Call Resolution Operating Philosophy Call Handling Best vs Worst Agents Agent Recognition Celebrating Agent Success QA Form Customer Quality Assurance Survey Data Calculate First Call Resolution Rate What is a Good FCR Rate?
 VoC Closed-loop Top 10 CX Metrics Agent Recognition Case Study Agent Coaching and Recognition